jeb2112/kids-24-bikes/docs/index.md

 Introduction
 ============

 This repository is for some python and R code I wrote to make comparisons between different kids' mountain bikes that are available in North America this year.
 There are for 2018 a number of dozen bikes now available in the 24" wheel size at a price and quality level suitable for real trail riding.
 In addition, there are 26" wheel sized bikes coming to market, as well as extra-small sized 27.5" wheel bikes.
-Choosing a bike out of this assortment has become more difficult and that's what these scripts are intended to help with.
+Choosing a bike out of this assortment has become more difficult and that's what these scripts are intended for.

 The raw data for the bikes are located in a [google sheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vRSF9BGnPRchnG9e03NIUNLRIOMxwb9amKUxtODxs9wmmkaxg-9D3_5CZkkis2YIDANWPUJVNnHRxYS/pubhtml)